CamiloSotoC/opertationquasarfire/README.md

 ### Executing program
 To run the application run the following command in the root of the project `mvn spring-boot:run`6

-### How to Use the  API
+## How to Use the  API
+### 1° Enpoint
-1. To send satellite data and get the location and message of the spaceship.
+To send satellite data and get the location and message of the spaceship.
 Sends satellite data with an HTTP POST request to:
 ```
 url_server/topsecret/